This chapter provides information about the database requirements, creating database services and about the database backup strategies.

 In the enterprise topology, there are two database host computers in the data tier that host the two instances of the RAC database.
 We refer to these hosts as DBHOST1 and DBHOST2.

-Before you install or configure the enterprise topology, you must be ensure that the following software is installed and available on DBHOST1 and DBHOST2:
+Before you install or configure the enterprise topology, you must be sure the following software is installed and available on DBHOST1 and DBHOST2:

-For more information, see the Installing Oracle Grid Infrastructure for a Cluster in Oracle Grid Infrastructure Installation Guide for Linux.
+For more information, see the Oracle Grid Infrastructure Installation Guide for Linux.

 Oracle Real Application Clusters

-For more information, see the Installing Oracle RAC and Oracle RAC One Node in Oracle Real Application Clusters Installation Guide for Linux and UNIX.
+For more information, see the Oracle Real Application Clusters Installation Guide for Linux and UNIX.

 Time synchronization between Oracle RAC database instances